 Thanksgiving’s Toll on Turkeys

 Turkeys used for meat are selectively bred to grow rapidly and excessively.
-In just four months, they balloon to a size three times larger than full-grown, male wild turkeys.
+In just four months, they balloon to a size three times larger than full-grown, wild male turkeys.
 Because their skeletons are not adapted to support their rapidly growing bodies, domestic turkeys are prone to lameness, deformities, and crippling leg pain.

 De-beaking and De-toeing